openhab-scripters/openhab-helper-libraries/docs/_sources/Getting Started/Installation.rst.txt

 current testing or snapshot release of openHAB.
 More importantly, there are breaking changes in the API, so at least OH 2.4 snapshot 1319 or milestone M3 is required to use these modules.
-**The ESH integration into the openHAB core has broken the JSR223 scripting automation -- we are in the process of updating openHAB and this library to work post-integration**

 | Given that the automation API and this library are still under development, it
   is highly recommended to turn on debug logging.
 This can be done using the